ebojnordi/ebojnordi/README.md

 # 💫 About Me:
-ML Engineer | I'm keen on learning new things.
+Data Analyst/Scientist | I'm keen on learning new things.

 ## 🌐 Socials: